At exactly 4:00 p.m., the bus began to move.

 Still sleeping.

-With a sharp flick, she pulled the curtains aside.
-The sun leapt in—bold and unforgiving, pouring over Niloy like a blessing too heavy to bear.
+She pulled the curtains aside.
+Sunlight leapt in—bold, unforgiving, pouring over Niloy like a blessing too heavy to bear.

 He groaned, burrowing deeper, lips twitching in resistance.

 Her irritation broke.
-She stood there for a moment longer than necessary, watching the boy who was no longer quite a boy.
-She reached down, fingers combing gently through his hair.
+She stood a moment longer, watching the boy who was no longer quite a boy.
+Fingers combed through his hair.

 "Wake up," she whispered.
 "Your English exam's waiting."